 Rate Adjustment Protects Service, Reliability

-As a reminder, the rate adjustment for all residential and general service members will be implemented beginning July 1.
-Members will see the new rate on the bill generated in early August (for energy used between July 1 and July 31).
+A $4 service charge adjustment will go into effect for all residential and general service members beginning January 1, 2020.
+Members will see the new rate on the bill generated in early-February (for energy used between January 1 and January 31).

-To notify and prepare members for this change, information about the adjustment was shared at the co-op’s annual meeting in April, is available here on our website, and has been printed in previous editions of the co-op's local pages of Ohio Cooperative Living.
+To notify and prepare members for this change, information about the adjustment is shared here on our website, and has been printed in previous editions of the co-op's local pages of Ohio Cooperative Living.

 For assistance or any questions regarding this adjustment, please don’t hesitate to contact us.